 GSL Climate Data

-2019 GSL Vegetation Cover on Upland Dunes and Slopes
+2019 & 2020 Vegetation Cover on Upland Dunes and Slopes at GSL

-In the graph below, litter makes up 60-70% of uplands cover in each pasture.
+In the graph below, litter makes up 60-81% of uplands cover in each pasture, differing slightly by year.
 This amount of litter is beneficial to overall pasture health, acting as a protective mulch for live native plants.
-Bare ground is less than 20% of the upland cover in each pasture, indicating that erosion is currently not an issue.
-Basal live vegetation, or rooted plants, made up 15-20% of the percent cover on the uplands of the study pastures in 2019.
+Bare ground is less than 21% of the upland cover in each pasture, indicating that erosion is currently not an issue.
+Basal live vegetation, or rooted plants, made up 12-19% of the percent cover on the uplands of the study pastures over the two years.

-2019 GSL Frequency of Occurrence on Upland Dunes and Slopes
+2019 & 2020 Frequency of Occurrence on Upland Dunes and Slopes at GSL

-The graph below shows the plant species we would most frequently see when placing frames across the uplands of the study pastures.
-Results indicate that our biggest players in terms of species frequency on upland sites would be stiff sunflower, sedges, little bluestem, and rosette grasses.
+The graphs below shows the plant species we would most frequently see when placing frames across the uplands of the study pastures.
+Results indicate that our biggest players in terms of species frequency on upland sites would be stiff sunflower, sedges, little bluestem, sedge, and rosette grasses.

-The graphs below highlight the most productive species on the upland dunes and slopes in monitored pastures at GSL in 2019.
+The graphs below highlight the most productive species on the upland dunes and slopes in monitored pastures at GSL in 2019 and 2020.
 Here we see stiff sunflower, little bluestem, needle grasses, and switchgrass were the big players in terms of production.

 Below is a list of plants found in the study pastures that had <5% frequency of occurrence or <1% dry weight rank in our 2019 monitoring on upland dunes and slopes at GSL.